The Circular Economy: New Responsibilities for Business and Consumers in Packaging Management

 EVENT DETAILS

-On behalf of the AmCham Sustainability Committee, we invite you to a meeting entitled The Circular Economy: New Responsibilities for Business and Consumers in Packaging Management.
-We will start the meeting with the presentation by Katarzyna Barańska, Partner, Head of Decarbonization Poland, Osborne & Clarke, outlining the EU regulatory context with possible approaches to defining risks and opportunities, followed by the best practices of 3M, McDonalds, and Pepsi-Cola.
+On May 8, the AmCham Sustainability Committee organized a meeting entitled The Circular Economy: New Responsibilities for Business and Consumers in Packaging Management.
+We started the meeting with dr Katarzyna Baranska (Partner and head of Decarbonization Poland from Osborne Clarke, an AmCham member company), who outlined the EU regulatory context and possible approaches to defining risks and opportunities.

 SPEAKERS